 When you learn English you’re taught how to speak and write ‘proper’ English.
 Then you visit an English speaking country and start hearing some very strange slang terms.
 Australian slang is certainly ‘interesting’!
 Whether you’re dreaming of visiting Australia, have just arrived or have been in this gigantic island of paradise for a while, there are a few Australian slang words that you should learn to help you get through day to day life.

 Although Australia is an English speaking country, arriving into the country with little knowledge of the most popular Aussie slang words may just get you into a few awkward situations.
-It’s worth noting that Aussies have a tendency to shorten most words in the English vocabulary.
+It’s worth noting that Aussies have a tendency to shorten most words in the English vocabulary as well.
 You will soon become accustomed to this!
 Here are a list of some common slang words (some found in other English speaking countries) that should help you get by…